Ireland Fellows Programme - Latin America

 Eligibility

-To be eligible for an Ireland Fellows Programme – Latin America award commencing at the beginning of the academic year 2023, applicants must:
+To be eligible for awards under the Ireland Fellows Programme – Latin America strand commencing at the beginning of the academic year 2024, applicants must:

 Roger Casement Award in Human Rights: Brazil, Colombia, Ecuador, Peru, Venezuela.

-- Have identified and selected three programmes relevant to your academic and professional background from the relevant Directory of Eligible Programmes.
+• Have identified and selected three programmes relevant to your academic and professional background from the Directory of Eligible Programmes.

 The Fellowship covers the recipient only.
 Financial support or visas for spouses or dependents are not included within the scope of the programme.